oaguy1/cs215-PProj01/README.md

 #### Part 1: Creating the external process and executing the command in that process.

-	1. Parse command for parameters
+	1. Parse command for parameters.
 	2. These parameters than need to be passed to the c equivalent of 'ProcessBuilder'(java).
 	3. Execute the process.

 #### Part 2: Modifying the shell to changing directories.

+	* Support for 'cd' command.

 #### Part 3: Adding a history feature.

+	1. Enter commands into history.
+	2. Enter support for the command history (with the command numbers).
+	3. When the user enters "!!" run the previous command in history.
+	4. When the user enter "!<integer value i>".